 - Mastectomy bathing suits

-How do I access Prosthetic and Sensory Aids Services at the VA?
+How do I access PSAS at VA?

-Once your VA primary care provider determines what is medically needed to support your healthcare treatment plan, a consult can be submitted to PSAS.
+Once your VA primary care provider determines what is medically needed to support your health care treatment plan, a consult can be submitted to PSAS.
 To be eligible for prosthetic or sensory aid services, you must be enrolled in the VA health care system and have a medical need for a prosthetic service or device.
 Additional eligibility criteria may apply for certain programs.

 Contact a Women Veterans Program Manager (WVPM) at your nearest VA medical center to discuss your eligibility and options for prosthetics and sensory aids.
 A WVPM can help coordinate all services you may need, from primary care to specialized care for chronic medical or reproductive health conditions.
 Women Veterans interested in receiving care at VA should contact the nearest VA Medical Center and ask for the WVPM.

 If you don't already use VA health care, you you may want to use the following online tools: